 *This post contains compensated links.
 Find more info in my DISCLAIMER.

 Vin de Bordeaux – What’s it All Mean?

 The wines of Bordeaux could perhaps be some of the most intimidating wines.
 It’s why I was so interested in figuring out how to book Bordeaux wine tasting tours, to learn about some of the best wineries in Bordeaux.
-Bordeaux is on the west coast of France, and has one of the longest, and most prestigious of wine histories.
-The region surrounds the city of Bordeaux, and includes over 50 wine appellations, or wine regions, around the city.
-It’s the largest wine producing area of France.
+Bordeaux is on the west coast of France and has one of the longest, and most prestigious of wine histories.
+The region surrounds the city of Bordeaux and includes over 50 wine appellations, or wine regions, around the city.
+It’s the largest wine producing area in France.
 And, other than Champagne, Bordeaux probably gives off an impression of wealth, of luxury, and perhaps in pretentiousness more than any other wine.
 That also means it can be intimidating to wine travelers.

 I consider myself pretty knowledgeable about wines, particular Spanish wines, Italian wines, and even Portuguese wines.
 But, I am a mere novice when it comes to any French wine, outside of Champagne.
 This is what I learned, at a very high level, about great Bordeaux wines.
 Most wine produced is Bordeaux red wine, which is also called Claret in Britain.
 It’s always made with a blend of grapes, predominantly Cabernet Sauvignon, Cabernet Franc, Merlot, Petit Verdot, and Malbec.
 The region also produces Bordeaux white wine, called Sauternes, and a small amount of rose and sparkling wine.